 Both The Motley Fool and Seeking Alpha offer paid subscription services.
 Rather than cover all available offerings, we’ll focus on two of the most popular: The Motley Fool Stock Advisor and Seeking Alpha Premium.

 These two services couldn’t be more different.
-Stock Advisor is essentially a stock picking service in the form of a monthly newsletter.
-This newsletter includes two stock picks from The Motley Fools’ analyst team, with detailed narratives about why the team thinks they’re worth investing in.
+Stock Advisor is essentially a stock-picking service in the form of a monthly newsletter.
+This stock market newsletter includes two stock recommendations from The Motley Fools’ analyst team, with detailed narratives about why the team thinks they’re worth investing in.

-Stock Advisor has been incredibly successful, with a more than 500% return since its inception.
+Stock Advisor has been incredibly successful, consistently beating the S&P 500 since 2002.
 The service is also relatively inexpensive, at just $199 per year (and it is often discounted to $99 for the first year).
-Note, though, that Stock Advisor doesn’t come with access to any additional research tools – it’s just the monthly newsletter.
+Note, though, that Stock Advisor doesn’t come with access to any additional investment research tools – it’s just the monthly newsletter.

 Seeking Alpha Premium builds on the content that Seeking Alpha already provides.
-With a Premium subscription – which costs $29.99 per month or $239.88 per year – you get access to subscription-only articles across the platform.
+With a Premium subscription – which costs $29.99 per month or $239 per year – you get access to subscription-only articles across the platform.
 You also get the ability to download audio recordings of companies’ earnings and investor conference calls.
-Perhaps most important, a Premium subscription includes access to Seeking Alpha’s stock screener, which allows you to filter stocks according to the ratings given by Seeking Alpha’s contributors.
+Perhaps most important, a Premium subscription includes unlimited access to Seeking Alpha’s stock screener, which allows you to filter stocks according to the ratings given by Seeking Alpha’s contributors.

 Which Service Is Better?